ReactiveSets/toubkal/README.md

   ] )
-  .glob()                  // * Retrrieves files list with realtime updates (watching the css directory) .watch()                 // Retrieves files content with realtime updates .less_css( 'all.css' )   // * Compile .less files using less css compiler, merge all, hide source ;
+  .glob()                  // * Retrrieves files list with realtime updates (watching the css directory) .watch()                 // Retrieves files content with realtime updates .less_css( 'all.css' )   // * Compile .less files using less css compiler, merge all ;

 xs.set( [ // Other static assets to deliver to clients